TrainWeb.org Facebook Page

 Map: Ca 35 K 6, Ho 5 K 7 Topographic Maps

 The award for "oldest tunnel still in railroad use" goes to Taft Tunnel (aka Bundy Hill Tunnel) in Lisbon, CT built by the Norwich-Worcester Railroad in 1837.
 Also dating to 1837 is Mount Prospect Tunnel that is employed by Metro North commuter trains in New York City.
-The Howard Tunnel in York County, PA opened in 1840 but during the 21st century sees only an occasional tourist train.
+The Howard Tunnel in York County, PA opened in 1840 but during the 21st century has seen only an occasional tourist train.

 Henryton Tunnel, West